volume-em/empanada/docs/empanada-napari.rst

 .. image:: _static/mini_compare.png
   :align: center
-  :width: 600px
+  :width: 100%

 Using Batch Mode
 """""""""""""""""""""""""""

-Batch mode let's you run inference with a given configuration on all images in the stack.
-Running with the options shown below will create 5 segmentation layers (i.e., one for each image).

 .. image:: _static/select_batch_mode.png
   :align: left
   :width: 50%

+Batch mode let's you run inference with a given configuration on all images in the stack.
+Running with the options shown on left will create 5 segmentation layers (i.e., one for each image).

 Proofreading in 2D